JoDudding/sewing-bee/tt_submission/intro.md

 SOURCE".
 -->

+This week we're looking at The Great British Sewing Bee (GBSB).

+The Great British Sewing Bee is a BBC reality show that has talented amateur sewers compete to be named "Britain's best home sewer".
+Data about the show has been sourced from Wikipedia.

 <!-- Add a quote from the source, starting lines with a ">" character, like
 this:
 > Plant traits are critical to plant form and function — including growth,